Multiple outages knock out power for thousands of Entergy customers in Ascension Parish

 This is a developing story.

 As of 10:30 a.m., the outage in Prairieville appeared to have been resolved.
-The smaller outage in Gonzales was still being worked on.
+The smaller outage in Gonzales was still being worked on, leaving about 900 customers without power.
 The company released the following statement.

 Crews were able to perform field switching – essentially, rerouting of power – to restore the approximately 8,000 customers from Prairieville to Port Vincent that were affected by the loss of a transmission source.
 They will be investigating this outage case further by testing equipment at a substation in the Prairieville area and will take any necessary steps to improve the reliability of the electric system.